gshumihin/test/xiaomi_issuefix.md

-#How to make Adguard working as it should with xiaomi devices.
+#How to make Adguard work as it should with xiaomi devices.

 ###First of all you should "Lock" Adguard in recent apps:

-— Drag adguard down to make options viable:
+— Drag Adguard down to make options viable:

 <img src="https://cloud.githubusercontent.com/assets/8577547/19343100/74ff48fa-913d-11e6-8d15-423e5e16353a.png" width="150">